Jesus Said to Repent for the Kingdom of Heaven is at Hand

 True Repentance

 True repentance will lead to you gaining more of a desire, and a better understanding of God and His Kingdom here on earth.
 Repentance starts by making a conscious decision for obedience to God.
 As you grow in your understanding of exactly what God demands of you, apply what you learn.
 Repentance is the goal of this fallen world.
 We must set out to become masters of repentance before death but each at his own pace.
-While hesitation is not recommended, endurance is a must, so pace yourself and “run the good race,” as Paul says.
+While hesitation is not recommended, endurance is a must, so pace yourself and “run the good race,” as Paul says in 1 Corinthians 9:24.

 If you have spent any time searching the Word of God, then you should have some knowledge of what God’s will is – to keep His Commandments (Instructions).